rmuit/copernica-api/README.md

 // location:
 $return = $client->put(
   "database/$db_id/profiles",
+  // Profile data to update:
   ['fields' => ['email' => 'info@wyz.biz', 'company' => 'Wyz']],
+  // Selection criteria for existing profiles:
   ['fields' => ['company==Wyz'], 'create' => true]);
 if ($return !== true) {
     // (This is an odd way of having to extract the new ID, and requires you to